flo003/WS2021-SWE3-OR-Mapper/readme.md

 The available attributes are:
 + Entity - required for classes, marks it as an entity
 + Field - optional for properties to configure additional information
-+ Ignore  - optional for properties to make the Or Mapper ignore the property
++ Ignore  - optional for properties to make the OR Mapper ignore the property
 + ForeignKey - required for properties representing a foreign key
 + PrimaryKey - required for every entity on one property is the primary key